Tinkerforge/brickd/README.rst

 * libusb-1.0 (mandatory)
 * libudev (optional for USB hotplug, Linux only)
-* pm-utils (optional for suspend/resume handling, Linux only)
+* pm-utils (optional for suspend/resume handling, Linux without systemd only)

 On Debian based Linux distributions try::